Leucospermum harpagonatum: Description

 Leucospermum harpagonatum is an evergreen crawling shrublet of about 15 cm high that can form dense mats of 1–3 m in diameter, with branches originating from a single trunk and radiating out.
 The flowering branches are reddish, initially finely powdery but soon becoming hairless, 3–5 mm in diameter, and bear many stalked flower heads.
 It has line-shaped upright leaves of 5+1/2 to 11 cm long and 2–10 mm wide, narrowing into the leaf stalk, with an entire margin and rounded top with a single amber-colored thickening at the very tip.
 The upper surface of the leathery leafblade is somewhat concave, with slightly incurved margins.

 Each flower head mostly consists of eight to ten, sometimes up to twelve 4-merous, bisexual flowers in a single whorl of 2+3/4 to 3 cm in diameter on a leaf stalk of 1–2 cm long.
-Each flowerhead is subtended by a prominent involucre consting of 25–35 overlapping, oval or broadly oval bracts of 6–8 mm long and 2–4 mm wide, with a tuft of long straight hairs, pointy tips, which are bent somewhat outward.
+Each flowerhead is subtended by a prominent involucre consisting of 25–35 overlapping, oval or broadly oval bracts of 6–8 mm long and 2–4 mm wide, with a tuft of long straight hairs, pointy tips, which are bent somewhat outward.
 These involucral bracts are set in approximately three whorls.
 The common base of the flowers of the same head is inverted cone-shaped with a flat top and 3–5 mm in diameter.